Soil & Water Conservation District

 Board of Supervisors

-The Board of Supervisors meet the first Monday of each month at 6:00 p.m. in the district office.
+The Board of Supervisors meet the first Tuesday of each month at 3:00 p.m.
 The exception is during the months of June and July.
 The board of supervisors meet on the first Monday of those months at 10:00 a.m.

 Contact Soil & Water Conservation District

-- For general questions about our office or any sales/workshops, contact Angel Jackson or Jade Bilyeu
+- For general questions about our office or any sales/workshops, contact Angel Jackson.

 - For questions about classroom presentations, education outreach, or to schedule an appointment for an organization or club, contact Angel Jackson at: [email protected]